 The next step is optional.
 You can start to blanch your vegetables.
 Put your green beans in boiling water for 3 minutes.
 After that, soak them in ice water for the same amount of time.

 Dry your green beans thoroughly.
 You can use a paper towel to help absorb the excess moisture.
 Finally, place your dried green beans in freezer bags, removing the air and sealing it tightly.
 Then freeze your green beans for up to 6 months.

-Green beans have a short shelf-life, however, freezing them is a good option to keep them fresher for longer.
-Generally, green beans last 5-7 days but 6 months if stored in the freezer.
-Look out for signs of spoilage if you’re in doubt about the freshness of your green beans.
+Green beans have a short shelf life, however, freezing them is a good option to keep them fresher for longer.
+Generally, green beans last 5-7 days but six months if stored in the freezer.
+Look out for signs of spoilage if you doubt the freshness of your green beans.